steingrd/django-development-utils/docs/overview.rst

 =======================

-django-development-utils provides simple extension commands for developing and managing Django projects.
-The commands integrate with the management framework and are invoked using the standard manage.py script.
+django-development-utils provides simple extension commands for developing Django projects.
+The commands integrate with the management framework and are invoked using the standard ``manage.py`` script.

 Tip: install Python Docutils_ and run rst2html.py on this file.